-Use only sockets and other accessories specifically designed for use on impact wrenches and drivers.
+AWARNING Use only sockets and other accessories specifically designed for use on impact wrenches and drivers.
 Other sockets and accessories might shatter or break causing injury.

-Attaching and Removing Accessories
+Attaching and Removing Accessories 1/4" Hex Impact Driver

-These impact drivers are intended for use with drill and driver bits.
+This impact driver is intended for use with drill and driver bits.